 Sidebar ads no longer serve on Bing owned and operated sites in the United States.

 How much you want to spend is up to you.
 You decide on the bid amount for keywords, which is the price you want to pay each time your ad is clicked.
-Then, every time someone does a search on the Bing Network, an auction determines which ads are shown and where they’ll appear on the search results page.
+Then, every time someone does a search on the Microsoft Advertising Network, an auction determines which ads are shown and where they’ll appear on the search results page.
 If your ad is eligible and appears in the search results page, you’ll only be charged when the ad is clicked.

 The actual pay-per-click (PPC) amount is, at the most, the bid amount you set and never more than that and you can pay now (prepay) or later (postpay) for those charges.
 When you prepay for your clicks, charges are deducted from funds you add to your account.
 Once you run out of funds, your account is put on hold until more money is added.
 When you pay later, charges accumulate as your ads are clicked.
 You then pay either on your monthly billing date or when you reach your billing threshold (a spending limit before we automatically bill you), whichever comes first.